SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 *timezone*   :     must be a valid Olson timezone, if invalid or missing, will default to local timezone

+*filename*   :     must be a valid item_id of a header item with a 'text' response.
+Currently supported fields are Audit Title, Document No., Client / Site, Prepared By, Personnel, or any custom header item which has a 'text' type response

 *export_profiles*: For every template which should have an export profile applied, an export profile id must be supplied
                    This id can be obtained via the Public API Templates for which there is no export profile id listed will be exported without a profile applied

 To run the export, either double-click pdf_exporter.py or execute `python pdf_exporter.py` from terminal